checkly/headless-recorder/README.md

 - Copy to clipboard.
 - Offers configuration options.

-> Note: we only record clicks etc. on a handful of elements, see [this file](https://github.com/checkly/puppeteer-recorder/blob/master/src/content-scripts/elements-to-bind-to.js) for which elements and [this file](https://github.com/checkly/puppeteer-recorder/blob/master/src/content-scripts/events-to-record.js) for which events.
+> Note: we only record clicks etc. on a handful of elements, see the `elements-to-bind-to.js` and `dom-events-to-record.js` files in the code-generator folder for which events.
 This collection will be expanded in future releases.

 ## Usage